M62 motorway: Milnrow to Outlane

 Surveying for the Pennine section began in November 1961 and its route was determined in July 1963.
 Construction between Windy Hill and Pole Moor was difficult through inhospitable hilly terrain, peat bog, and in undesirable weather conditions.
 The motorway's highest point, 1221 ft above sea level at Windy Hill near Denshaw (53.62982°N 2.018561°W) is the highest point of any motorway in England.

 A notable structure between junctions 21 and 22 on the uphill section towards Windy Hill is the Rakewood Viaduct which carries the road over the Longden End Brook.

 The first section of the motorway in Yorkshire was completed between the county boundary at Windy Hill and Outlane in 1970.

 To build this section, 12000000 cuyd of material was moved, 8000000 cuyd of which was solid rock and 650000 cuyd of peat which had to be cut from the rock strata and deposited on adjacent hillsides.
 The geology of the moors resulted in the engineers splitting the carriageways for 3/4 mi in the middle of this section, sparing Stott Hall Farm from demolition.
+The farm, which was built in the 18th century, remains the only one situated in the middle of a UK motorway.

 The motorway crosses Scammonden Dam on an embankment between junctions 22 and 23.
 Preparatory work in the Deanhead Valley began in August 1964 and the dam in 1966.
 The motorway's opening on 20 December 1970 was dependent on completion of the dam.
 Two other notable constructions on the Pennine section are the pedestrian bridge carrying the Pennine Way, which is curved downwards with 85 ft long cantilevers, and Scammonden Bridge, the longest single-span non-suspension bridge in the world when it was built.
 It carries a B road 120 ft above the motorway.
 The 1 mi section between Pole Moor and Outlane suffered fewer problems as the summer weather was satisfactory.